cloudflare/cloudflare-docs/content/firewall/known-issues-and-faq/index.md

 </table>
 {{</table-wrap>}}

-## Why does a Firewall Event display a Cloudflare IP address even though other fields match the client details?
+## Why does a firewall event display a Cloudflare IP address even though other fields match the client details?

 This happens when a request goes through a Cloudflare Worker.